New England Institute of Technology

 - The mission of New England Institute of Technology (NEIT) is to provide specialized Associate's and Bachelor's Degree programs which prepare students for careers in technology.
 Through the combination of technical courses and an integrated liberal arts core, the programs emphasize the relevance of continuous learning to personal and professional growth.
 Upon successful completion, graduates are prepared to enter the workforce or to continue their education.
 As an extension of the primary mission, NEIT offers the opportunity to pursue technological studies to satisfy personal interests.

-- The teacher population of 200 teachers has declined by 7% over five years.
+- The teacher population of 200 teachers has stayed relatively flat over five years.

 |New England Institute of Technology||(RI) Community College Avg.|